 As we emerged from the Alligator River the clouds thickened, the wind shifted to the northeast, and freshened to about 25 knots—not a NOAA prediction.
 This is the exact condition to avoid when crossing the sound but we were committed.
 Anchorages are too shallow and would have ridden it out if there was an available anchorage.
 We forged ahead across the sound into the wind.
 We bashed through 5-footers buttoned up and used our speed and trim tabs to even out the 10-mile ride into the more sheltered Chesapeake Canal.
 It was a cocktail shaker of a ride with substantial below decks redecorating.
 At 22 knots the worst was over in about 30-minutes but we both felt like we had a workout.

-Coming into the flat calm of the canal Sequel picked up a new shudder.
+Coming into the flat calm of the canal Sequel picked a new shudder.
 I recognized it as a bent prop.
-We got into shallows but did not feel as though we grounded the props.
 Albemarle Sound is full of dead heads, logs, and building debris.
 It is possible we dinged the props during the raucous sound crossing but we never felt it.

 We pulled up in the Atlantic Yacht Basin in Chesapeake, Virginia, just a few miles from Norfolk.
 We were 100 yards upstream from the Great Bridge Bridge and Lock System that begins the slow 12-mile passage through the highly controlled Elizabeth River that flows past Portsmouth and Norfolk Navy Yards.